 Get Help Now

-At the Thompson Law Firm, we have more than 10 years of experience helping clients obtain compensation for their personal injuries, including those who are testifying after a DUI.
-When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler office.
+At Phoenix Accident and Injury Law Firm near you, we have more than 15 years of experience helping clients with testifying after a DUI accident in the Phoenix area.
+When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler office, conveniently located near you.